skeet1/Red_Black_Tree/README.md

 ![left_rotation](https://github.com/skeet1/Red_Black_Tree/blob/main/img/left_r.gif?raw=true)

+## INSERTION

-Now let's understand more about how violation can happend and how we can handle it.
+Now let's understand more about how violation in inserting can happend and how we can handle it.

 As you see in the rule number 6 our new node's color is red, what's happen if our new node it will be child of another red node, here we break the rule number 4, so how we can handle that.
 Actually we have 8 cases, don't woryy we will decrease the number of cases just keep calm and stay focus with me.